mesolitica/malaya/docs/README.rst

 =========

-**Malaya** is a Natural-Language-Toolkit library for bahasa Malaysia, powered by Tensorflow and PyTorch.
+**Malaya** is a Natural-Language-Toolkit library for bahasa Malaysia, powered by PyTorch.

 Documentation
 --------------